Troops to Teachers, from think-tank to classroom

 When he first came to the UK he worked on building sites, joined the Territorial Army, became a corporal and military instructor, teaching map-reading and field radio.

-Before he entered academia he worked with special needs children for three years in a Norwich comprehensive.'Hung-over'
+Before he entered academia he worked with special needs children for three years in a Norwich comprehensive.

 People who say that military discipline will not work in a schoolroom have misunderstood how it works, he says.